By Brian Lissak

 Up until now, the medical establishment understood depression as a chemical/hormonal imbalance largely due to serotonin.
 This theory came about by accident.
 Researchers observed that drugs (for non-mental health illnesses) interacting with the neurotransmitter serotonin affect mood.
 Drugs that lowered serotonin sometimes created depression-like symptoms.
 Drugs that raised serotonin sometimes created euphoric feelings, even in patients with depression.
 This led to the development of selective serotonin reuptake inhibitors (SSRIs) which have been the standard treatment for depression since.
 However, this theory does not fully explain depression.
 Besides the fact that SSRIs are completely ineffective in over one third of patients, serotonin only accounts for less than 20% of neurotransmitters.
 The other 80% are glutamate and GABA.

 Stress is often a major factor in depression, as well as other mental health illnesses.
 One effect stress has on the brain is to inhibit glutamate signaling, impairing neural communication and adaptability.
 Basically, stress impairs your brain’s ability to communicate with itself.
 This becomes a destructive self-feeding cycle.
 The research has led to a new way of understanding what depression is and explains why ketamine works so well.
+And why ketamine clinics such as Ketamine Clinics of Los Angeles have opened up, lead by the renowned Dr. Steven Mandel.

 Lessons Learned From Depressed Mice